nervosnetwork/rfcs/rfcs/0000-arbitrary-multisig/0000-arbitrary-multisig.md

 This [Rust function](https://github.com/xxuejie/quantum-resistant-lock-script/blob/bf2ab2a7a01a21c48d1151e0c488c66e0e4199c9/crates/ckb-fips205-utils/src/lib.rs#L184) iterates over all `UNLOCKING_SLOT`s in an unlocking configuration, perform validations as needed.
 It exposes a callback function where a contract can plug-in the actual signature verification work, however, this particular function only supports a subset of all `ALGO_ID` defined in this specification.
 This [Rust script](https://github.com/xxuejie/quantum-resistant-lock-script/blob/bf2ab2a7a01a21c48d1151e0c488c66e0e4199c9/contracts/hybrid-sphincs-all-in-one-lock/src/main.rs#L60) provides a complete example using the above function.
 The script first validates the unlocking configuration, it then proceeds with either of the 2 code paths: if all the public keys are generated using the same digital signature scheme, it invokes exec syscall on a leaf script for verification; otherwise it iterates over the `unlocking configuration` again, for each `UNLOCKING_SLOT`, it uses spawn syscall to create a child VM instance for a leaf script if needed, and communicates with the leaf script for signature verification work.

 This [C script](https://github.com/xxuejie/quantum-resistant-lock-script/blob/bf2ab2a7a01a21c48d1151e0c488c66e0e4199c9/contracts/c-sphincs-all-in-one-lock/ckb-sphincsplus-root-lock.c) implements a root script following the arbitrary multisig specification(though only a subset of `ALGO_ID`s is supported).
-This [C script](https://github.com/xxuejie/quantum-resistant-lock-script/blob/bf2ab2a7a01a21c48d1151e0c488c66e0e4199c9/contracts/c-sphincs-all-in-one-lock/ckb-sphincsplus-leaf-lock.c) implements a leaf script that accepts both exec and spawn syscalls, though it lacks support for `Signature Packat Format 2`.
+This [C script](https://github.com/xxuejie/quantum-resistant-lock-script/blob/bf2ab2a7a01a21c48d1151e0c488c66e0e4199c9/contracts/c-sphincs-all-in-one-lock/ckb-sphincsplus-leaf-lock.c) implements a leaf script that accepts both exec and spawn syscalls, though it lacks support for `Signature Packet Format 2`.

 A full flexible implementation of the arbitrary multisig will be added later to this specification.